What is an Ectopic Pregnancy?

 Each year in the UK nearly 12,000 women have ectopic pregnancies diagnosed (Source: The 2016 MBRRACE Confidential Enquiries into Maternal Deaths and Morbidity 2009–14).
 From anecdotal evidence, it is believed the number of cases of ectopic pregnancy may number more than 30,000 per year in the UK alone.

-Sadly, there are on average two deaths per year in the UK and Ireland due to ectopic pregnancy.
+Sadly, there are on average three deaths per year in the UK and Ireland due to ectopic pregnancy.
 In the 21st century, no woman should die of an ectopic pregnancy.
 Depending on individual medical circumstances, several treatments are available.
 The pregnancy can never be saved.

 The Ectopic Pregnancy Trust believes that the deaths and trauma associated with ectopic pregnancy should be prevented.
 We seek to relieve the distress associated with the experience and provide ongoing support through their treatment and beyond.